 - Hang each sheet an equal distance apart on the walls in your room.

-- Assign each pair a starting card.
+- Assign each group a starting card.

 - Students will move in the same direction.
-Play continues until the students return back to the card they started at.
+Play continues until the students return to the card they started at.

-Prefixes include: de, dis, ex, il, im, in, mis, non, pre, re, and un.
+- Prefixes include de, dis, ex, il, im, in, mis, non, pre, re, and un.

-Suffixes include: able, al, er, est, ful, ible, ly, ing, less, ly, ness, and y.
+- Suffixes include able, al, er, est, ful, ible, ly, ing, less, ly, ness, and y.